New virus has infected more than 75,000 people globally

 — Macao: 10

-— Japan: 614 cases, including 542 from a cruise ship docked in Yokohama, 1 death
+— Japan: 702 cases, including 621 from a cruise ship docked in Yokohama, 3 deaths

 — Thailand: 35